-The GI Bill 2.0 pays for all in-state tuition and fees at public trade schools, vocational schools and certificate programs, and up to $19,198 per year at private and foreign institutions (edit: as of 8/15 – $21,084.89).
-For full-time students, it also pays $83 per month for books and supplies and a housing allowance equal to BAH for an E-5 with dependents in the ZIP code where the school is based.
+The GI Bill 2.0 pays for all in-state tuition and fees at public trade schools, vocational schools and certificate programs, and up to $25,162.14 per year at private and foreign institutions.
+For full-time students, it also pays up to $1,000 per year for books and supplies and a housing allowance equal to BAH for an E-5 with dependents in the ZIP code where the school is based.

 On-the-job training and apprenticeship training

-Students will receive 100 percent of the housing allowance during their first six months of training.
-The housing allowance will decrease every six months until reaching a level of 20 percent in the third and subsequent years of training.
-Pays $83 per month for books and supplies.
+Students will receive 100% of the housing allowance during their first six months of training.
+The housing allowance will decrease every six months until reaching a level of 20% in the third and subsequent years of training.
+Pays up to $83 per month for books and supplies.

-Pays up to $10,000 per academic year for vocational flight training.
-Individuals pursuing flight training through a degree program at a public institution of higher learning will receive unlimited in-state costs, while students at private degree-granting schools will receive up to $19,198 a year.
+Pays up to $14,378.35 per academic year for vocational flight training.
+Individuals pursuing flight training through a degree program at a public college or university will receive up to the full in-state cost of tuition and fees, while students at a private college or university will receive the net cost of tuition and fees up to a yearly limit.
 Only students pursuing flight training through a degree program will be eligible for the housing allowance or book stipend.